 Broad alliance calls for protection/asylum for deserters and conscientious objectors from Russia, Belarus and Ukraine

-Conscientious objection and desertion in Belarus, Russian Federation, and Ukraine
+Information on the legal situation for conscientious objection and desertion in Belarus, the Russian Federation and Ukraine can be found here.